-The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect certain reported amounts and disclosures.
+The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect certain reported amounts and disclosures.
 Those estimates and assumptions affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities, and the reported revenues and expenses.
 On an ongoing basis, management evaluates the estimates and assumptions based on new information.
 Management believes that the estimates and assumptions are reasonable in the circumstances; however, actual results could differ from those estimates.